JolietCyborgs4241/cyborg_sensing/README.md

 to the processor (cv_proc).
 Each cv_cam modules passes robot object and visual field location information to cv_proc.

 The processor maintains lists per camera, per identified object with timestamps and coordinate-based values for each record.
-A time-based sequence of camera records is maintained for each obect the cameras report.
+A time-based sequence of camera records is maintained for each object the cameras report.
 A separate thread prunes the lists based on an overall Time-To-Live (TTL) value to remove old records but still allow access to the latest information from each camera as well as an averaged set of values based on the TTL.